 - The heating element may require replacement after 20-24 months of use.

 The Ironman 4000 brings Infrared heat therapy to its inversion table.
-It uses ‘Carbon Fiber Far Infrared Technology’ which transfers heat to the inner most muscles of your back.
-Paring this up with inversion helps if you are suffering from acute back pain.
+It uses ‘Carbon Fiber Far Infrared Technology’ which transfers heat to the innermost muscles of your back.
+Pairing this up with inversion helps if you are suffering from acute back pain.